MiniMax-M2.5

 Best Use Cases

-Use MiniMax-M2.5 for coding copilots, document-heavy analytical assistants, and agent systems that need long-context synthesis with strong reasoning depth.
+Use MiniMax-M2.5 for coding copilots, document-heavy analytical assistants, and agent systems that need long-context synthesis with strong reasoning depth at a relatively low API price.

 Comparisons

-- DeepSeek-R1 (DeepSeek): DeepSeek remains a strong value option for hosted reasoning economics; MiniMax-M2.5 is stronger for teams that need open-weight long-context control at scale.
+- DeepSeek-R1 / Reasoner (DeepSeek): DeepSeek remains a strong value option for pure reasoning economics; MiniMax-M2.5 is broader on coding, search, and office-style work.